Hamburger

 Third-party approval

-As a general rule, there is no requirement to lodge employment policies with or receive approval from any third party.
+As a general rule, there is no requirement to lodge employment policies with or receive approval from any 3rd party.
 The implementation of internal regulations is only subject to consultation with the relevant employee representative body, and there is no need to reach agreement with them or secure consent.

 Russia